Dog Services and Fees

 Heartworm disease is a serious and potentially fatal condition caused by parasitic worms living in the arteries and the heart of dogs, cats, and other mammals.
 A dog becomes infected when bitten by an infected mosquito.

 If your dog is lost, a Microchip will identify your pet for a speedy recovery.
+This fee included microchip implantation and registration.
+24 PetWatch does charge a fee to change the information linked with the microchip, such as address and phone number, after the first year.
 For more information, visit the 24PetWatch

 - Nail Trim – $15